AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/handling-user-interactions.md

 - The menu should contain several links that navigate to other pages when clicked.

-From the [list](../../../documentation/components/index.html) of AMP components, we decide on the following:
+From the [list](../../../documentation/components/index.html) of ABC components, we decide on the following:

 - The menu will be implemented using `<amp-sidebar>`.